Summary: Learn how to use liquid fertilizer concentrates to its many advantages in transplanting, starting, booster and foliage sprays.

 Gardeners are cautioned that not all fertilizers which are quickly soluble in water are necessarily safe to spray on leaves.

-All those recommended as foliage sprays, however, can safely he used around the roots.
+All those recommended as foliar feeding, however, can safely be used around the roots.

 The manufacturer will state clearly on the label whether their product can be used in foliage sprays.

-Most of the concentrates safe to use as foliage sprays can be combined with the newer pesticides enabling the gardener to feed and control pests in one operation.
+Most of the concentrates of liquid fertilizers are safe to use as foliage sprays and can be combined with the newer pesticides enabling the gardener to feed and control pests in one operation.

-Here, too, the manufacturer of the fertilizer can advise gardeners as to which pesticides are compatible with their product.
+Here, too, the manufacturer of the liquid lawn fertilizer can advise gardeners as to which pesticides are compatible with their product.
+Learning how to use liquid fertilizer is a great tool.
+It helped me produce and grow some amazing foliage plants.